Skip to Content

 • Learn About Your Legal Rights – While dealing with your situation can be stressful, it can help to learn a bit more about your legal rights.
 Our blog is a good place to start, and again, we encourage you to speak with one of our lawyers as soon as possible.

-What Not To Do if You Are a Victim of Workplace Sexual Harassment in Los Angeles
+Mistakes to Avoid if You Are a Victim of Workplace Sexual Harassment in Los Angeles

 In addition to taking the steps we just listed, there are also some mistakes you need to try to avoid when you have a sexual harassment claim in Los Angeles.
 For example: